mjmiller41/sushi-near-me/_places/to-kai-sushi-hibachi-steakhouse-and-bar-philadelphia-pa.md

   name: "To-Kai Sushi, Hibachi Steakhouse and Bar"
   type: Restaurant
   links: https://to-kaipa.com/
 description: "Japanese place with sushi bar that entertains diners with a chef show at the hibachi grill.
-Looking for sushi in Philadelphia, Pennsylvania?
-Check out To-Kai..."
+To-Kai Sushi, Hibachi Steakhouse and Bar serves delicious sushi in Philadelphia, Pennsylvania.
+Try fresh Japanese dishes for a great dining experience.
+Available for takeout, delivery, lunch, and dinner."
 place_id: ChIJGRoqjcCzxokRGA-J3ORwNqk
 photos:
   - name: >-